MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub.md

 The items explorer page helps you monitor all the items in your tenant using granular filtering.
 You can use the items explorer's filters to find exactly the items you're looking for.
 You can see which items are located in personal workspaces, for instance, or which items were created by guest users, and much more.

-Select the help button at the bottom of the navigation pane for help using the page.
+Select the help button at the bottom of the navigation pane for help with using the page.

 ---